Campus jobs - work while studying

 You will probably engage in a variety of different types of work during your time at university.
 This experience is valued by employers as the majority prefer prospective employees with work experience as well as a degree.

 There is competition for most part-time roles, and you should make sure you put together a good CV or application.
-Stop into the Solent Futures centre (RM001) to get one-to-one advice from a member of our team.
+For one to one support from the Solent Futures team, we also offer virtual advice appointments up to 20 minutes in length.
+Book through Solent Online Learning.
+You can also email email@example.com.

 Where to look for opportunities